 Crucible furnaces typically consist of a furnace chamber made of refractory material, which is heated by a fuel source such as natural gas, propane, or electricity.
 The crucible is placed inside the furnace chamber and heated until the metal inside it melts.
 Once the metal has melted, it can be poured into molds to create various shapes and forms.
 The crucible can be removed from the furnace chamber using tongs or other tools, and the molten metal can be poured into the molds.

-Crucible furnaces are typically the go-to when small doses of low melting point alloy are required.
-These furnaces are ideal for laboratories where metal, glass, and pigment production take place, but can also be found in small businesses and vocational schools.
+Crucible furnaces range in size from small, tabletop units used in jewelry making and small-scale metalworking to larger, industrial-scale furnaces used in larger foundries and manufacturing facilities.
+They are typically the go-to when small doses of low melting point alloy are required.
+The crucible furnace is ideal for laboratories where metal, glass, and pigment production take place, but can also be found in small businesses and vocational schools.

 Crucible furnaces are a critical part of any bronze or aluminum foundry and can provide value in other industrial applications.
 They are relatively easy to use and maintain, and are a cost-effective way to melt and cast small to medium-sized quantities of metal.